 Tickets have a finite lifespan, after which they cease to be valid.
 By default, tickets are valid for 12 hours (43200 seconds).
 To set different ticket lifespans for groups of users, edit the Timeout: field in the p4 group form for each group.
-The timeout value for a user in multiple groups is the largest timeout value for all groups of which a user is a member.
-To create a ticket that does not expire, set the Timeout: field to 0.
+The timeout value for a user in multiple groups is the largest timeout value (including unlimited, but ignoring unset) for all groups of which a user is a member.
+To create a ticket that does not expire, set the Timeout: field to unlimited.

 Although tickets are not passwords, Perforce servers accept valid tickets wherever users can specify Perforce passwords.
-This behavior provides the security advantages of ticket-based authentication with the ease of scripting afforded by password authentication.
+This behavior provides the security advantages of ticketbased authentication with the ease of scripting afforded by password authentication.
 Ticket-based authentication is supported at all server security levels, and is required at security level 3.